jithinsankar/HYC/README.md

 ## Sample Output
 ![Sample](/335419.jpg)

-The pink bounding box denotes the YOLO detection and the green bounding box denotes the Haar Cascade Algorithm
+The pink bounding box denotes the YOLO detection and the green bounding box denotes the detection by Haar Cascade Algorithm

 ## Prerequisites
 1.OpenCV with Python 2.7 running on Linux/Mac OS